lehtiolab/ddamsproteomics/docs/usage.md

 As mentioned, labile PTMS reported by the search engine will be scored using Luciphor2, which will output the best scoring PTM localization and a false localization rate.
 Note that this is only beneficial for labile PTMs.
 Aside from that if any high-scoring PTMs are found by luciphor the pipeline will report these as well.
 All of this will end up in a separate PTM PSM table and a PTM peptide table.
 When passing `--totalproteomepsms`, the isobaric quant ratios for matching genes from a global search (i.e. no modifications) will be subtracted from the PTM peptide table quant.
 If `--onlypeptides` is used, quant from proteins will be used as a denominator.

 For normalizing PTM tables, `--normalize` can be used for median-centering.
-Since PTM tables can be somewhat small and possibly skewed in their quantitation, a separate protein table is prepared from the PSMs in `--totalproteomepsms`, to get the channel median normalization factors from.
+Since PTM tables can be somewhat small and possibly skewed in their quantitation, a separate gene table is prepared from the PSMs in `--totalproteomepsms`, to get the channel median normalization factors from.

 ### Reusing data